-This is a modern solution to outdoor heating and has been around for many years.
-This type of heater uses a bulb that is similar to the type of bulb you’d find in a heat lamp.
-This bulb is responsible for putting off the warmth you need in your outdoor space.
+These kinds of heaters solve outdoor heating and have been around for many years.
+This heater uses a bulb similar to the bulb you’d find in a heat lamp.
+The bulb puts off the warmth you need in your outdoor space.
 Here’s a look at some of the benefits of outdoor electric heaters:

 - These heaters produce Zero Emissions.
 This means they are safe to use in the environment.
-For this reason, they are a great choice if you’re “Going Green.”
+They are a great choice if you’re “Going Green.”

 - Unlike natural gas and propane, electric heaters can be used in partially enclosed areas.